LEARNAcademy/syllabus/rails/active-record-intro.md

 ```

 **Read**
-Now that we have dogs in our database we can look at all the dogs as a collection, or look at each individual dog.
+Now that we have dogs in our database, we can examine all the dogs as a collection or inspect each dog separately.

 Let's start with viewing the Dogs as a collection.
 We can use the Active Record command `.all` to see an array that holds all the dog objects.
 Calling `.all` on the class Dog in Active Record is the same as making the SQL query `SELECT * FROM dogs`.
 ```